By Vanessa Salvia

 “We don’t throw anything away,” Lippold says.
 “We can take other peoples ‘waste streams’ and use basic chemistry to reprocess and create new product SKUs from a normally unusable product most people would consider waste.”

 Lippold originally started in this industry as an operations/production manager at the same facility he is currently in.
 The lab was a complete ground-up build for a CBD company, and Lippold was tasked with managing the facility build-out, working with contractors and engineers to ensure the facility was built to spec in a timely manner.
 The CBD company was drastically impacted by the pandemic and filed bankruptcy.
 Then, Lippold and the property owner partnered together and switched the facility over to the recreational cannabis market.
-The biggest benefit, Lippold says, is that they already had the facility built for extraction and were able to adjust very quickly.
+The biggest benefit, Lippold says, is that they already had the facility built for cannabis processing and were able to adjust very quickly.

 It takes a truly capable person to process, prep a sample, do the testing, get a result, read the result, and understand that result.
 That ability helps Emerald Valley know that they aren’t going to fail a test, even before they send anything out for the final compliance testing.
 They can feel good about the product they are creating and their customers can feel good about what they’re buying.